mgharvey/documents/eBird_big_day_report.md

 - <a href="http://ebird.org/ebird/view/checklist?subID=S20309917">Fundo Alto Nieva</a> - night birding and the owlet!

 10 October

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20317595">ACP Abra Patricia-Alto Nieva--Senda Royal Sunangel</a> - checking the roadside for Royal Sunangels

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20317595">ACP Abra Patricia-Alto Nieva</a> - birding the road near the pass

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20317596">ACP Abra Patricia-Alto Nieva</a> - birding the road near the pass

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20317597">Puente Sin Nombre</a> - a quick exploration of the start of a muddy trail

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20317597">Abra Patricia-Alto Nieva--Senda Garcia</a> - exploring another trail through stunted forest

+11 October

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20321657">Bosque de Protección Alto Mayo--Mirador</a> - exploring the middle elevations stretch of the road over Abra Patricia

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20321820">Mega-flock</a> - birding the large mixed-species flock often present at this spot in the upper subtropics

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20321867">Venceremos</a> - birding forest near the guard station for the Alto Mayo Protected Area

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20321947">Bosque de Protección Alto Mayo--Llantaria</a> - a well-known pulloff great for subtropical birds (including the stunning cock-of-the-rock)

+12 October

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20321947">Bosque de Protección Alto Mayo--Carretera 5N</a> - more subtropical birding this morning

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20322667">Aguas Verdes - upper part</a> - staking out Lanceolated Monklet and scanning from bridges

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20323199">Fundo Alto Nieva</a> - finally some nice weather in the cloud forest!

+13 October

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20311175">Fundo Alto Nieva</a> - one last morning near the cabins (Mike and Dan)

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20311197">ACP Abra Patricia-Alto Nieva--Senda Royal Sunangel</a> - a last check on the sunangel spot

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20311207">ACP Abra Patricia-Alto Nieva--Senda Royal Sunangel</a> - a last check of the parrot roost

+- <a href="http://ebird.org/ebird/view/checklist?subID=S20311223">Puerto Pumas Hotel</a> - some birding on the grounds before going to sleep pre-big day!

 The resulting photos are available from <a href="https://www.flickr.com/photos/125774630@N05/">flickr</a> (and have been added to the <a href="http://neotropical.birds.cornell.edu/portal/home">Neotropical Birds</a> flickr group.
 The audio recordings are available from